ashgupta1971/DualBootLinuxMint/index.md

 from a Linux Mint live environment (use a partition type of "7" for NTFS partitions):

 1. a 100 GiB *Windows 10* primary partition formatted as *NTFS*
-1. a 450 GiB *Linux Mint* unformatted, logical partition
+1. a 450 GiB *Linux Mint* unformatted, logical partition.
+**NOTE: if you are going to encrypt the Linux Mint environment, then this partition must be created with OPTIMAL alignment.
+(Use the *parted* arguments "--align optimal".)**
 1. a 25 GiB *Shared Documents* logical partition formatted as *NTFS*
 1. a 25 GiB *Music* logical partition formatted as *NTFS*
 1. a 25 GiB *Google Drive* logical partition formatted as *NTFS*